4 Health Risks Women Need to Be More Concerned About

 Type 2 diabetes is more prevalent in men than women, but women tend to develop more serious complications.
 Anyone with type 2 diabetes is at risk for amputation, neuropathy, retinopathy and kidney disease, but the leading complication of diabetes is heart disease, the leading cause of death among women.
 Studies have found that more women than men develop heart disease, kidney disease and depression along with type 2 diabetes.
 And after menopause, the shift in hormones often triggers a rise in blood sugar, weight gain and poor sleep, exacerbating health issues.

 Many older women think they’re beyond developing a sexually transmitted infection (STI) such as human papilloma virus, human immunodeficiency virus, syphilis, gonorrhea, chlamydia, genital herpes and warts, hepatitis B and trichomoniasis.
 But the reality is: if you are involved in non-monogamous, sexual relationships, you are.
-STIs are more common older Americans now than in previous generations because drugs like Viagra are available.
+STIs are more common in older Americans now than in previous generations because drugs like Viagra are available.
 And your risk is higher for contracting one of these infections if you’re older and engage in unprotected sex.
-That’s because your immune system weaker, making it more difficult for you to fight off these infections.
+That’s because your immune system is weaker, making it more difficult for you to fight off these infections.
 Doctors often skip screening for these infections once you hit a certain age, which means if you’re at risk, practice safe sex and use a condom.

 If you’re high risk for an STI, let your doctor know if you’re experiencing abnormal vaginal pain, itching, discharge, bleeding, rashes or soreness, as well as changes in urination, Kaminetsky says.
 “And discuss prevention, screenings and treatment with your doctor.”